horshack-dpreview/canondatehack.html/readme.md

 **WARNING: Bypassing Canon's thermal management can cause your camera to operate at temperatures much higher than it was designed to accommodate.
-This wokaround may cause permanent damage to your camera.
+This workaround may cause permanent damage to your camera.
 Use this workaround at your own risk**

 ## URL